nitnelave/ProtEnc/README.md

 The wrapper object is templated by the enum representing the states.
 The value of the template parameter is the state in which the wrapper is.
-Every transition method (including the final state methods) consume the object (taking it by r-value reference), and return a new wrapper in the new state.
+Every transition method (including the final transition methods) consume the object (taking it by r-value reference), and return a new wrapper in the new state.
 The underlying object is never copied (provided it has a good move constructor).